GoogleCloudPlatform/php-docs-samples/cloud_sql/postgres/pdo/README.md

 NOTE: this option is currently only supported on Linux and macOS.
 Windows users should use the TCP option.

-To use a Unix socket, you'll need to create a directory for running the proxy:
+To use a Unix socket, you'll need to create a directory and give access to the user running the proxy:

 ```bash
 sudo mkdir /cloudsql